satvikjadhav/data-engineering-zoomcamp/week_4_analytics_engineering/notes/deployment_using_dbt_cloud.md

   timeout_seconds: 300
   type: bigquery
 ```
-Since we have 'target: dev', anytime we run 'dbt build' it will run agianst our dev settings.
+Since we have `target: dev`, anytime we run `dbt build` it will run agianst our dev settings.
-To run in production db, we should run: 'dbt build -t prod'
+To run in production db, we should run: `dbt build -t prod`
-- '-t': target
+- `-t`: target

-And we can use 'cron' as well as 'airflow' to schedule these jobs
+And we can use `cron` as well as `airflow` to schedule these jobs